monarch-initiative/gpsea/docs/user-guide/analyses/survival.rst

 AIII.4[PMID_22034507_AIII_4]     0    Survival(value=19723.5, is_censored=False)

 Each line corresponeds to an individual and the dataframe is indexed by the individual's identifier/label.
-The `genotype` column contains the genotype group code, and `phenotype` column includes a :class:`~gpsea.analysis.temporal.Survival` value or `None` if computing the survival was impossible (see :func:`~gpsea.analysis.temporal.endpoint.hpo_onset` for details).
+The `genotype` column contains the genotype class code, and `phenotype` column includes a :class:`~gpsea.analysis.temporal.Survival` value or `None` if computing the survival was impossible (see :func:`~gpsea.analysis.temporal.endpoint.hpo_onset` for details).
 The `Survival` reports the number of days until attaining the endpoint,